 The District maintains a current Emergency Action Plan for the Dam that goes into operation if there is a risk of flooding or other problems at the dam.
 In cooperation with the State and Shenandoah County Emergency Services, the EAP is revised annually and regular drills and exercises are conducted to ensure that the plan is current.

 In 2006 the District contracted for engineering services to analyze the integrity of the emergency spillway using the NRCS SITES computer program.
 The study cost $33,600 and disclosed that failure during the design flood could occur through the emergency spillway.
 Since September 2008, Virginia’s Impounding Structures Regulation has required that high hazard dams safely convey a Probable Maximum Flood (PMF).
 The PMF is defined as a flooding event resulting from a Probable Maximum Precipitation (PMP) event.
-The PMP is the theoretically greatest amount of precipitation for a given duration (6, 12, or 24 hour periods must be analyzed in accordance with Virginia’s impounding regulations) that is meteorologically possible over a given size storm area at a particular geographic location.
+The PMP is the theoretically greatest amount of precipitation for a given duration (6, 12, or 24-hour periods must be analyzed in accordance with Virginia’s impounding regulations) that is meteorologically possible over a given size storm area at a particular geographic location.
 In such an event there would have been 26 to 38 inches of rain, and thus there would be extensive flooding both above and below the dam, but the dam itself should be designed so it would not fail.
 Though professionals differ on the precise number, one engineer calculated that the Lake Laura Dam would withstand .76 PMF.
 Consequently, the District initiated discussions with both the federal and State governments to obtain improvement funds.

 A Request for Proposals, to complete construction of the improvements at both Bird Haven and Lake Laura dams, was advertised in March of 2015.
 A prebid meeting was held on site and four prequalified bidders attended and the scope of the project was reviewed.
 Sealed bids from all four contracting firms were received and opened on April 2, 2015.
 After review of the bids, ASI Contractors was award a construction contract to complete the work at both Bird Haven and Lake Laura dams.
-Construction began in August 2015 and is expected to be completed by the Fall of 2016.
+Construction began in August 2015 and was completed by the Fall of 2016.

 Lord Fairfax Soil and Water Conservation District